futchas/futchas.github.io/README.md

 ***

 ### Automation Engineer at Signavio GmbH <br><img src="assets/images/date-range.svg" style="vertical-align:-20%"> 09/2016 - 01/2019
-- Automation of development tasks for 3 engineering teams using Java, Kotlin, Groovy and Gradle as well as Docker, Docker Swarm, Gitlab and Jenkins
+- Automation of development tasks for 3 engineering teams using Java, Kotlin, Groovy and Gradle as well as Docker, Gitlab and Jenkins
 - Custom Java client library
 - UI and API test framework in Kotlin
 - Groovy scripts for job generation